 General Course Information

-In the College of Arts and Sciences at Concordia University Chicago, students can choose to earn a bachelor of arts degree in natural science by taking a selection of biology and physical science courses, as well as choosing to concentrate in two areas among biology, chemistry, earth science and physics.
+You can choose to earn a bachelor of arts degree in natural science by taking a selection of biology and physical science courses, as well as choosing to concentrate in two areas among biology, chemistry, earth science and physics.

 Students specifically interested in medical school or other professional health schools are encouraged to consider majoring in natural science, biology or chemistry.
 Also recommended are selected courses in physics, English, psychology, sociology, the humanities and mathematics.
 Prospective professional schools should be consulted for their specific requirements.